 Guests enjoy private and exclusive use of the cottage.
 The property has been furnished with the needs of discerning travellers in mind.

 We aim to meet all guests personally; however if we are unable to do so we can leave keys in a coded entry box at the flat so that you can arrive at your convenience.

 On street parking in the layby in this quiet street is available.
 If coming by train we also offer complimentary collection from Berwick station.
-There is a frequent local bus service into Berwick or it’s a fifteen minute walk along the river to the old bridge.
+There is a frequent local bus service into Berwick or it’s a twenty minute walk along the river to the old bridge.
 Harbour and River trips are available during the Summer months